faubulous/mentor-vscode/README.md

 After installation, you may need to reload Visual Studio Code to activate the extension.

 ## Contributing

-Contributions are always welcome!
-To start off, fork this repository on GitHub and then clone the fork to your local computer.
+We appreciate contributions in all forms!
+By contributing to Mentor, you'll help make it a better tool for the RDF and knowledge graph community.
+Contributions can take many shapes, including:

+- **Bug reports:** If you encounter an issue, please report it to us so we can investigate and fix it.
+Your feedback helps us understand what works well and what we can improve.

+- **Reviews and feedback:** Share your experience with Mentor by leaving a review on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=faubulous.mentor).

+- **Code contributions:** Help us improve the extension by submitting new features, bug fixes, or refactoring existing code.

 ### Building

+To get started, fork this repository on GitHub and then clone the fork to your local computer.
 Once cloned, add an upstream remote pointing to the primary toolkit repo.

 ```bash
 git clone https://github.com/faubulous/mentor-vscode.git